-ART/COMM 237 Advanced Black and White Photography (S-1)
+ART/COMM 237 Advanced Black and White Photography (S)

 4 sem. hrs.
 Prereq.: ART/COMM 138.
 Emphasizes the making of fine art photographs with attention to the aesthetics of creating photographic images in conjunction with learning advanced exposure and printing technique.
 Students will work on projects to explore and deepen their ideas.
 Black and white photography in the traditional darkroom.
-Sills, Bresler.
+Bresler.

-ART/COMM 239 Documentary Photography (F-2)
+ART/COMM 239 Art of the Real: Documentary Photography (F)